noseka1/toolbox-container/README.md

   .
 ```

-Upload the built image to a container registry (replace the target regitry with your location):
+Upload the built image to a container registry (replace the target regitry with your location), for example:

 ```
 $ podman push toolbox-container:basic quay.io/noseka1/toolbox-container:basic